Up to 6 months 0% APR Financing Available! Learn More >

 Can R-454B Be Used in an R-410A System?

 R-454B cannot be a drop-in replacement for an existing R-410A system.
-While they have similar characteristics, current codes and regulations restrict the use of R-454B to systems it was specifically designed for.
+While they have similar characteristics, current codes and regulations restrict the use of R-454B to systems for which it was specifically designed.

 System Design Requirements